AqwamCreates/DataPredict/docs/API/Models/DeepExpectedStateActionRewardStateAction.md

-# [API Reference](../../API.md) - [Models](../Models.md) - ExpectedStateActionRewardStateActionNeuralNetwork (Deep Expected SARSA)
+# [API Reference](../../API.md) - [Models](../Models.md) - DeepExpectedStateActionRewardStateAction (Deep Expected SARSA)

-ExpectedStateActionRewardStateActionNeuralNetwork is a neural network with reinforcement learning capabilities.
+DeepExpectedStateActionRewardStateAction is a neural network with reinforcement learning capabilities.
 It can predict any positive numbers of discrete values.

-## Stored Model Parameters

-Contains a table of matrices.

-* ModelParameters[L][I][J]: Matrix at layer L. Value of matrix at row I and column J.

 ## Constructors